atakoutene/School-management-system/README.md

 Special thanks to Contributor Name for their valuable contributions to this project.

 Contact
-For inquiries and support, please contact Your atakoutene@gmail.com.
+For inquiries and support, please contact atakoutene@gmail.com.